ValenLebepe/determination-of-the-rydberg-constant-from-spectral-data/index.md

+title: Determination of the Rydberg Constant
+theme: jekyll-theme-minimal
 # Determination of the Rydberg Constant from Spectral Data

 A Python-based physics data analysis project that determines the Rydberg constant by analyzing the hydrogen Balmer series.
 The project demonstrates advanced fitting techniques like **weighted linear regression** on linearized spectral data, full **error propagation**, and professional **visualization** with Matplotlib and Plotly.